Skycoder42/QHotkey/README.md

  - C++11

 ### Known Limitations
  - Qt::Key makes no difference between normal numbers and the Numpad numbers.
-Most keyboards however requires this.
+Most keyboards however require this.
 Thus, you can't register shortcuts for the numpad.
  - Supports not all keys, but most of the common ones.
 There are differences between platforms and it depends on the Keyboard-Layout.
 "Delete", for example, works on windows and mac, but not on X11 (At least on my test machines).
-I tried to use OS-Functions where as possible, but since the Qt::Key values need to be converted into native keys, there are some limitations.
+I tried to use OS-Functions where possible, but since the Qt::Key values need to be converted into native keys, there are some limitations.
  - The registered keys will be "taken" by QHotkey.
-This means after a hotkey was cosumend by your application, it will not be send to the active application.
+This means after a hotkey was cosumend by your application, it will not be sent to the active application.
 This is done this way by the operating systems and cannot be changed.